 Recently, graphically designed CV’s became very popular as well.
 The question is whether the visual enhancement pays off or not.
 There are some fields where demonstrating creativity is crucial, such as marketing, but one must consider the unwritten rules and manners of each profession.
 In more serious circles, an overboard usage of colours, elements and fun infographics can take away the seriousness of the application and make the facts and information harder to understand.
 On the other side, smaller details such as tiny flags next to language skills, logos of software icons at IT skills are very welcome.
 They prove that the candidate put an effort into the preparation, made the CV more straightforward, transparent and easy to process for the reader by simplification.
 The bottom line is, playing around with the design tells something about the attitude of the candidate.
 Nevertheless, it should not take away the spotlight from the content but support it, because the content is always more important.

 The internet is full of success stories of people delivering their CV’s in disguise as a pizza-guy or through other creative ways, however it depends on the company and profession whether you can go crazy or not with the ideas, and if so, to what extent.
 As for technical solutions, a lot of people tend to use recruiting platforms, which make the handing-over a lot easier.
 On the other hand, they might lack the personal touch.
 Contacting the designated recruiter via call makes a strong impression and says a lot about the boldness of the candidate.
 In that case take into consideration that the contacted person has no chance to prepare for the discussion, so an arrangement of a further meeting is the most probable outcome.
 If you decide to call regardless, make sure you prepare a short but informative introduction about yourself and have 2 or 3 comprehensive questions about the job.
 Otherwise, the most common and preferred way of delivering a CV is via e-mail.
 One should shortly introduce themselves and refer to the CV attached as a document, which is usually a PDF or a Microsoft Office Word file.
-In case you are sending a different format, make sure that it does not lose its layout and stays compatible with the most common software in use.
+In case you are sending a different format, make sure that it does not lose layout formatting and stays compatible with the most common software in use.
 Also, be cautious so that it does not end in the spam folder, since spam filters automatically redirect unidentified formats, therefore they do not even reach the addressed person.

 After you send the CV, the company is supposed to contact you, even if they are not interested.
-But taking into consideration that there might be tens or hundreds of other applicants, the processing of all their information takes naturally longer, and sometimes it might be impossible to respond to all.
+But taking into consideration that there might be tens or hundreds of other applicants, the processing of all their information naturally takes a while, and sometimes it might be impossible to respond to all.
 For that reason, some of the recruiters have the capacity to reply only to relevant candidates.
 If you are hanging in anticipation, feel free to make a second try after 2 days.
 In addition, technical issues can occur from time to time and e-mails might not deliver as supposed.
 You should rather double-check before you really give up on a job that matters to you.

 Given these tips from a recruiter’s point of view, writing a really good CV might seem a bit tricky at first, but it all breaks down to really logical requirements and successful, authentic self-presentation.
 Be specific, be straightforward and show that you care.
 But before all, it is even more important to apply for a company you can identify with, that shares the same values and culture as you do, and where you feel comfortable.
 Same beliefs and interests increase the chance of getting hired, and what is even more important, they also guarantee that you, as a candidate, will be able to integrate quicker and make a progress as desired within the organization.
 After making the right research, there is nothing else left than giving your all into a well-prepared CV.